melifluos/subgraph-sketching/README.md

 ```

 ## Cite us
-If you found this work useful, please consider citing our papers
+If you found this work useful, please cite our paper
 ```
 @inproceedings
 {chamberlain2023graph,